-On December 7, 2020, Alaris made an additional US\$20.0 million contribution to BCC in exchange for preferred equity with initial annualized distributions of US\$2.6 million, an initial yield of 13%.
+On December 7, 2020, Alaris made an additional US\$20.0 million contribution to BCC in exchange for preferred equity with initial annualized distributions of US\$2.6 million.
 The additional contribution to BCC was a result of BCC achieving key performance targets agreed to under the original financing.
 The BCC distribution will be adjusted annually (commencing January 1, 2022) based on the change in same clinic sales, subject to a 6% collar.